Manchester United report: Bundesliga teenage sensation one of five names on transfer shortlist

 The Red Devils spent heavily last summer, splashing out close to £140m on the likes of Cristiano Ronaldo, Jadon Sancho and Raphael Varane.

-But despite their considerable expenditure, United (opens in new tab) were unable to keep pace with Manchester City (opens in new tab), Chelsea (opens in new tab) and Liverpool (opens in new tab) at the top of the Premier League.
+But despite their considerable expenditure, United were unable to keep pace with Manchester City, Chelsea and Liverpool at the top of the Premier League.

 Ole Gunnar Solskjaer was sacked as the club's manager last month, and Ralf Rangnick has been handed the reins until the end of the campaign.